-The Continuing Education Customs and Excise is a modular, academically oriented specialisation programme organised by the University of Antwerp in collaboration with Belgium’s FPS Finance and the private sector.
+The Continuing Education Customs and Excise is a modular, academically oriented specialisation course organised by the University of Antwerp (Dutch-taught) and ULiège (French-taught) in consultation with the FPS Finance and with the cooperation of the private sector.
+The lecturers in this course come from academia, administration, the legal profession and the private sector.
 It consists of two parts: the basic programme and the advanced programme.

-In a first phase the basic programme is organized.
-This is Dutch-taught and the University of Liège offers a similar, French-taught course.
+In a first phase the Dutch basic programme is organized.

 Participants who succesfully completed the basic programme (or can prove that they have obtained an equivalent degree of knowledge or experience) can register for the advanced programme (English taught) that consists of 10 separate modules.
 Each module consists of an intensive training for several days.